 4) We believe in unity among the complete body of believers.

 5) We have no identity outside of Christ.
 We are but servants that edify our master.

 6) Nothing is more important than ones relationship with God himself.

-“I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called”.
+“I, therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called”.

-The ministry in which one has been called is secondary to the primary goal of ones depth in relationship with God himself.
+The ministry in which one has been called is secondary to the primary goal of one's depth in relationship with God himself.
 Any minister, person or Church must first place its importance upon the depth with God before even moving into any ministry.
-No clarity or direction will be of God unless it is based upon total submission to the will of God, and this will not be reveled without that personal connection and communication.
+No clarity or direction will be of God unless it is based upon total submission to the will of God, and this will not be revealed without that personal connection and communication.

 We are called to be responsible in all of our professional and personal affairs.
-We must maintain the highest standards of ethics in all of our dealings financial, relationships, and all authorities both civil and spiritual.
+We must maintain the highest standards of ethics in all of our dealings: financial, relationships, and all authorities both civil and spiritual.

 Relationship with the Church:

 Be a sacrificial leader.
 Walk in humility as a servant.
 Know that as a minister it is a heart commitment not a job.
 Treat others with a sincere and honest heart.
 Open yourself for others.
 Listen to gain prospective on where a person is.
 Do not ever try to change anyone but rather love and share the hope of Christ.
 Let others work out their own salvation, as a minister we only point out the direction and hold them up.